jasonwhite/button/README.md

 wrapped in order to provide accurate dependency information.
 As a fallback, `LD_PRELOAD` or `strace` can be used to discover all possible inputs/outputs for a task.

-### File system monitoring

-Since the set of input files is known, these can be monitored for changes.
-When one such file changes, a build can be started automatically to bring the outputs up to date.
-There should be one daemon per build description.

 ### Caching